seokjoon27/tp/docs/DeveloperGuide.md

 **Extensions:**
 * 2a.
 Invalid argument entered.
     * 2a1.
-System shows error message.
+System shows error message

       Use case resumes at step 1.